 It was the Telefunken U47, also distributed under the different brand name of Neumann.
 Frank loved it so much that he insisted on using no other mic after 1950.
 He called it his "Telly."

 Telefunken only made the original U47 between 1946 and 1965.
 It was a large diaphragm tube microphone (see our post What Are The Different Types of Microphones? for more on what that means).
 It was different from the ribbon mics popular with singers before that time (like bing Crosby) because of what it did to enhance the sound (not merely boosting it) in the mid-range frequencies (between 400 and 2K Hz).
 That made the voice sound brighter and helped it cut through a full orchestra.

 The mic also had two patterns you could pick from - cardioid or omnidirectional.
 See our post Directional and Omnidirectional Microphones – What Are They Good For? for a review of what that means).
 That's fairly standard now, but at the time, it was unheard of.
 The U47 was the first mic to offer a switchable polar pattern.
 So this microphone was truly ground-breaking.

 It was really popular with the big studios in its day.
-And because of that, the U47 helped shape the sound of lots of other famous singers.
-The Beatles’ producer, George Martin, used it extensively and claimed it was his favorite microphone.
-Most of Rubber Soul was recorded with that mic.
-It was also used by Elvis, Roy Orbison, Dean Martin, and a raft of others.
+Because of that, the U47 helped shape the sound of lots of other famous singers.
+The Beatles' producer, George Martin, used it extensively and claimed it was his favorite microphone.
+He used that mic to record most of Rubber Soul.
+Elvis, Roy Orbison, Dean Martin, and a raft of others also used it.
 The U47 has been hailed as the best vocal microphone in the world.